This content has been machine translated dynamically.

 The SD-WAN appliance is now connected to and available on your network.

 After verifying the connection, do not log out of the management web interface.
-You will be using it to complete the remaining tasks outlined in the subsequent sections.
+You are using it to complete the remaining tasks outlined in the subsequent sections.

 You have now set the management IP address of your SD-WAN appliance, and can connect to the appliance from any location in your network.